M365 Copilot User Research Analysis Study

 Key Findings

-M365 Copilot Performance and AI culture at Blue Shield of California Improved
+M365 Copilot Performance and AI culture at Blue Shield of California Has Improved

-Licensees save around 2.6 hours of work per week.
+• Average reported time savings were around 2.6 hours per week.

-Users noted intangible benefits such better mental health as a result of better stress management and more time to commit to more intellectually challenging tasks.
+• Users also noted intangible benefits such as reduced burnout, better stress management, and more time for higher-impact work

 My Recommendations: